Looking At Enphase Energy's Recent Whale Trades - Benzinga

 Volume & Open Interest Development

+In terms of liquidity and interest, the mean open interest for Enphase Energy options trades today is 499.27 with a total volume of 551.00.

-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Enphase Energy's whale activity within a strike price range from $100.0 to $390.0 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for Enphase Energy's big money trades within a strike price range of $100.0 to $250.0 over the last 30 days.

 Enphase Energy Option Volume And Open Interest Over Last 30 Days